 - iPad Mockups

-and a big number of Fortune 500 companies believe in Axure to use them on daily basis.
+and a big number of Fortune 500 companies believe in Axure to use them on a daily basis.

 Pidoco offers an easy to use solution to building fast prototypes that your clients will adore.
 Not only that, it is extremely simple to start using and results can be achieved within minutes of launching the app.
-For me, one of the best feature is definitely the ability to perform offline and online user tests quickly and easily using our convenient HTML export or conferencing or screensharing tools.
+For me, one of the best features is definitely the ability to perform offline and online user tests quickly and easily using our convenient HTML export or conferencing or screen-sharing tools.

 I have mentioned Gliffy in a recent post of mine – tools to publish better content – and it goes to show the variety that his platform is able to offer.
 You can see an example of Gliffy’s wireframe on this page, the free plan allows 2MB storage and 5 diagrams.
 More than enough to do some testing, and small scale projects.

-This platform allows to involve everyone within a single project, and so the whole team is always educated on the latest changes, and the needs of a project.
+Jumpchart allows to involve everyone within a single project, and so the whole team is always educated on the latest changes, and the needs of a project.
 You can easily monitor changes, and updates as they happen, so there is no reason to question whether something was done on purpose or not.
 It comes ready for tablet devices, and they even allow you to export the designs to WordPress, allowing you to create live sites within minutes.

-You get two users, one project and ten pages from the free plan that Jumpchart offers, I think that’s more than enough to test the waters, and see if you’d like to make it your companies default way of wireframing and creating mockups.
+You get two users, one project and ten pages from the free plan that Jumpchart offers, I think that’s more than enough to test the waters and see if you’d like to make it your companies default way of wireframing and creating mockups.

-MockFlow is famous for their flagship product ‘WireframePro’ – which is both desktop & web application for creating, designing and collaborating on web design projects with your team, or by yourself.
-It’s fully interactive, and even enables to create sitemaps of the project pages you’ve created.
+MockFlow is famous for its flagship product ‘WireframePro’ – which is both desktop & web application for creating, designing and collaborating on web design projects with your team, or by yourself.
+It’s fully interactive and even enables to create sitemaps of the project pages you’ve created.
 You can export in almost every possible format there is, and there are hundreds of features and options to choose from.

-Free plan comes with one design project, and one design license.
+Free plan comes with one design project and one design license.

 It is difficult to put a price on great tools, and even though Mockup Builder is going to cost you a little bit of money, I think it is a fair investment in exchange for the features that you’re getting, not to mention the quality of wireframes that you’re going to be building.
 To this day, there have been more than four millions mockups built using this tool.
 The feature that stands out is the UI library, a directory of all your UI elements.

 Naview is an online service that allows you to design and build navigation prototypes and test navigation usability with your users.
-You can create amazing state of the art navigations using this prototyping tool.
+You can create an amazing state of the art navigations using this prototyping tool.
 I suppose the feature that everyone is going to enjoy the most is the ability to make the menu as deep as technically possible, saving quite a lot of time for drawing sketches and mind maps.